blabla1337/skf-flask/skf/markdown/knowledge_base/208-knowledge_base--Verify_application_is_not_vulnerable_for_known_security_issues--.md

 with this "common enumeration."

 Attackers can use these lists to find publicly known exploits which might exists in the target application.
-A lot of populair CVE exploits also have exploits available in Metasploit or the Exploit database.
+A lot of popular CVE exploits also have exploits available in Metasploit or the Exploit database.
 This enables script kiddies to easily exploit the target applications services, libraries and operating systems.